boecker-lab/docs.sirius.github.io/docs/_pages/prerequisites.md

 ### De novo annotation

-SIRIUS will consider all molecular formulas that are chemically feasible (based on valencies) and explain the precursor mass of the molecule / ion: For example, if your query compound is pinensin A (C<sub>96</sub>H<sub>139</sub>N<sub>27</sub>O<sub>30</sub>S<sub>2</sub>, monoisotopic mass of 2213.962 Da) then SIRIUS will consider all 19,746,670 candidate molecular formulas that explain this monoisotopic mass (assuming a set of elements , see below, and 10 ppm mass accuracy).
+SIRIUS will consider all molecular formulas that are chemically feasible (considering valencies) and explain the precursor mass of the molecule / ion: For example, if your query compound is pinensin A (C<sub>96</sub>H<sub>139</sub>N<sub>27</sub>O<sub>30</sub>S<sub>2</sub>, monoisotopic mass of 2213.962 Da) then SIRIUS will consider all 19,746,670 candidate molecular formulas that explain this monoisotopic mass (assuming a set of elements, see below, and 10 ppm mass accuracy).
 SIRIUS penalizes candidate molecular formulas that deviate too strongly of what we assume a molecular formula of a biomolecule to look like (for example, C<sub>2</sub>H<sub>2</sub>N<sub>12</sub>O<sub>12</sub> will receive a penalty), but this penalty is used cautiously: Only 2.6% of the molecular formulas of all PubChem compounds — and, hence, only a tiny fraction of molecular formulas from compounds not marked as biomolecules — are penalized.
 Molecular formulas are never rewarded by SIRIUS.
-These penalties apply to the following approaches as well.
+These penalties apply to the other approaches as well.

 SIRIUS uses a short list of outlier molecular formulas which would be penalized by the above method, as they are not "biomolecule-like"; these